A Brief History of the BCSE

 The Center for Sustainability & the Environment was created as the Bucknell Environmental Center in 2005 with support from about 50 faculty and staff from across the University and from students, who helped to define areas of interest.
 Activities developed around two themes: campus greening and the Susquehanna River.
 In subsequent months, a third initiative, focused on environmental humanities, was added.

 From the beginning, the center sought to create a University-wide platform capable of supporting collaborative, interdisciplinary scholarship, teaching and outreach, situating Bucknell as a national leader in applied research and teaching on 21st-century environmental and sustainability issues.

-During its first decade, the center achieved important milestones, including:
+Since its inception, the center has achieved important milestones, including:

 - Contributing to the University's Comprehensive Environmental Assessment.